elemental/Elemental/doc/source/core/dist_matrix.rst

       Add :math:`\alpha` to the imaginary part of the ``(i,j)`` entry of the global matrix.

-   .. cpp:function:: typename RealBase<T>::type GetRealLocalEntry( int iLocal, int jLocal ) const
+   .. cpp:function:: typename RealBase<T>::type GetRealLocal( int iLocal, int jLocal ) const

       Return the real part of the ``(iLocal,jLocal)`` entry of our local matrix.

-   .. cpp:function:: typename RealBase<T>::type GetImagLocalEntry( int iLocal, int jLocal ) const
+   .. cpp:function:: typename RealBase<T>::type GetImagLocal( int iLocal, int jLocal ) const

       Return the imaginary part of the ``(iLocal,jLocal)`` entry of our local matrix.

-   .. cpp:function:: void SetRealLocalEntry( int iLocal, int jLocal, typename RealBase<T>::type alpha )
+   .. cpp:function:: void SetRealLocal( int iLocal, int jLocal, typename RealBase<T>::type alpha )

       Set the real part of the ``(iLocal,jLocal)`` entry of our local matrix.

-   .. cpp:function:: void SetImagLocalEntry( int iLocal, int jLocal, typename RealBase<T>::type alpha )
+   .. cpp:function:: void SetImagLocal( int iLocal, int jLocal, typename RealBase<T>::type alpha )

       Set the imaginary part of the ``(iLocal,jLocal)`` entry of our local matrix.

-   .. cpp:function:: void UpdateRealLocalEntry( int iLocal, int jLocal, typename RealBase<T>::type alpha )
+   .. cpp:function:: void UpdateRealLocal( int iLocal, int jLocal, typename RealBase<T>::type alpha )

       Add :math:`\alpha` to the real part of the ``(iLocal,jLocal)`` entry of our local matrix.

-   .. cpp:function:: void UpdateImagLocalEntry( int iLocal, int jLocal, typename RealBase<T>::type alpha )
+   .. cpp:function:: void UpdateImagLocal( int iLocal, int jLocal, typename RealBase<T>::type alpha )

       Add :math:`\alpha` to the imaginary part of the ``(iLocal,jLocal)`` entry of our local matrix.